PIGEONS (PIGEONS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 PIGEONS Historical Price

-According to the latest data gathered on PIGEONS live price page, the current price of PIGEONS is 0.004749USD.
+According to the latest data gathered on PIGEONS live price page, the current price of PIGEONS is 0.004310USD.
 The circulating supply of PIGEONS(PIGEONS) is

 In the past 24 hours, PIGEONS has shown a price movement of